 (note: these products are all available on Amazon – prices are much cheaper than Babies-R-Us and if you are a member of Amazon Mom they qualify for free shipping with Prime)

 The First Years Close and Secure Sleeper, Colors May Vary

 Perfect for a newborn baby, this sleeper can be anchored to a bed mattress with a large flap that tucks under the mattress.
 The U-shaped design keeps a baby securely in the bed.
 It is super compact and portable for use on a boat with limited space.
-Only $37 on Amazon.
+Buy on Amazon.

 Brica Fold N’ Go Travel Bassinet

 Features a lightweight design with sturdy side walls to keep baby contained.
 Also folds up for portability on a boat.
 Buy on Amazon.

 Newborn Infant Rocker Sleeper on a Boat for 0-6 Month Old Baby